Prospective clients are often surprised when a factoring company asks for copies of their tax documents during the application process.

 c) The factoring company must handle certain tax payments

 Most tax authorities that consider subordinating their lien will do so only if the factoring company manages your monthly payments.
 This strategy provides some assurance to the tax authority that the tax account will remain up to date.
 Note that this agreement does not relieve you of your tax liability.
 Instead, the factoring company agrees only to pay tax authorities monthly before paying your company.
-The payments come from the proceeds of your advances and rebates.

 Get a factoring quote